-With almost 40 stores in 12 states from Maine to Florida, Second Time Around is a power player in the consignment business, offering between 50 and 66 percent markdowns.
+With almost 40 stores in 12 states from Maine to Florida, Second Time Around is a power player in the consignment business.
 Fitting with its Upper East Side location, the selection skews toward either preppy or timeless pieces, with J.Crew acting as a benchmark.
-Expect to see Diane von Furstenberg wrap dresses ($129), Tory Burch flats ($119) and Burberry trench coats ($350–$500).
-Book an appointment to sell your in-season designer wares and receive 40 percent of the final selling price (although sometimes 50 percent is offered for select high-end designer handbags).
-But the longer an item goes unsold during the 90-day consignment time frame, the more its price is slashed (by 20, then 30 and finally 50 percent).
-FYI: All Second Time Around outlets have individual Facebook pages, which are updated frequently to highlight new stock.
+Book an appointment to sell your in-season designer wares and receive 40 percent of the final selling price.
+The longer an item goes unsold during the 90-day consignment time frame, the more its price is slashed (by 20, then 30 and finally 50 percent).
+FYI: All Second Time Around outlets have individual Instagram pages, which are updated frequently to highlight new stock.

-The men’s and women’s threads and accessories range from edgier brands (Margiela, Rick Owens) to Madison Avenue labels (Gucci, Ralph Lauren, Burberry), with in-season items marked down between 20 and 70 percent at this shop.
-We lust after spiked, Gaga-worthy Giuseppe Zanotti platform ankle boots ($1,500, originally $3,000) and a men’s black button-down with white polka dots by Saint Laurent ($400, originally $600).
-Make an appointment if you want to bring in clothes for consignment; proceeds are split 50/50, or 60 percent is offered in store credit.Read more
+The men’s and women’s threads and accessories range from edgier brands (Margiela, Rick Owens) to Madison Avenue labels (Gucci, Burberry).
+We lusted after Gaga-worthy Giuseppe Zanotti metallic silver leather sandals and a men’s black button-down with white polka dots by Saint Laurent ($400).
+Make an appointment for Tuesday-Saturday if you want to bring in clothes for consignment; proceeds are split 50/50 if your item is sold.